Trapping Quantum Coherence in Local Energy Minima

-It needs at least two distinct states to store a qubit --- the smallest unit of quantum information.
-Any physical system with distinct quantum states may store the logic $0$ in its ground state while the logic $1$ must go to an excited state.
-Quantum coherence is spoiled whenever the state of the qubit bearer uncontrollably jumps.
-Although keeping the system away from energy excitations or lowering the environmental temperature will efficiently prevent upward jumps where energy is gained from the environment, the scheme fails in holding downward jumps back since the system may spontaneously decays and loses its energy even in the vacuum [9].
+It needs at least two distinct states to store a qubit, the smallest unit of quantum information.
+A physical system with a nondegenerate ground state may store the logic $0$ in its ground state while the logic $1$ must go to a state of higher energy.
+Quantum coherence is immediately spoiled whenever the state of the qubit bearer uncontrollably jumps, so energy dissipation is the first element to eliminate in order to maintain quantum coherence.
+Although keeping the system away from energy excitations or lowering the environmental temperature will effectively prevent upward jumps where energy is gained from the environment, the scheme fails in holding downward jumps back since the system may spontaneously decays and loses its energy even in the vacuum \cite{SpontaneousDecay}.
 Different from cold trapped ions and nuclear spins, individual solid-state quantum devices are always strongly coupled to their substrates, let alone the vacuum field.
-It is unlikely for them to have a long-lived metastable state since the necessary perfect symmetry is always broken by fabrication imperfections.
-However, a cluster of such devices combined together may have states of LEM which are very long-lived.
-The notion of LEM often appears in the context of spin-glasses [10] or similar frustrated systems where it refers to a state well decoupled to lower energy states in the sense that all downward transitions are forbidden, spontaneous relaxation stops there.
-If the system is prepared in a superstition of the ground state and the LEM, quantum coherence would be trapped for a very long time.
+It is unlikely for them to have a long-living metastable state since the necessary perfect symmetry is always broken by fabrication imperfections.
+However, a cluster of such devices combined together may have states of LEM which are very long-living.
+The notion of LEM often appears in the context of spin-glasses \cite{SpinGlasses} or similar frustrated systems where it refers to a state well decoupled to lower energy states in the sense that all downward transitions are forbidden, spontaneous relaxation stops there.
+If an system is prepared in a superstition of the ground state and the LEM, dissipation is avoided and it becomes possible to keep quantum coherence for some time.

-A single electron hopping between two weakly coupled quantum dots can be modeled by a pseudo-spin associated with two Pauli matrixes, $\sigma ^z$ and $\sigma ^x$.
-With the basis spanned by the two on-site states $(1 0)^T$ and $(0 1)^T$ where the electron is localized in one of the dots (hence the name on-site state) [11], $\sigma ^z$ is diagonal, $\sigma ^z=\left(